eosti/remote-stm32/server.md

 For some reason, st-util cannot attach to the STLink.
 Try running `st-util` manually with increased verbosity to determine what is happening.

+**ser2net never starts!**

+If st-util is working fine, then this is likely due to the absence of an appropriate serial device to connect to.
+Ensure that the STLink that you have has a serial modem, and that it is accessible via USB.
+When plugged into the RPi, it should also be mapped to `/dev/ttyACMx`, so check that using `screen` or your serial program of choice.

+**I can connect to ser2net, but it's all gibberish!**

+Ensure that your head did not come into contact with the keyboard during the typing of any UART debugging messages.
+After all, garbage in, garbage out.

+The issue is likely a mis-matched baud rate: ser2net defaults to 115200 baud.
+If you deem this baud rate unworthy for your device, change the `SER2NET_BAUD` variable in `install.sh` and reinstall.

 **[Insert complaint here]!**